nextcloud/documentation/admin_manual/gdpr/cookies.rst

 .. sectionauthor:: Björn Schießle <bjoern@nextcloud.com>
 .. _cookies:

 Nextcloud only stores cookies needed for Nextcloud to work properly.
-All cookies comes from your Nextcloud server directly, no 3rd-party cookies will be send to your system.
+All cookies comes from your Nextcloud server directly, no 3rd-party cookies will be sent to your system.
 Regarding GDPR, `only data which contain personal data are relevant`_.

 .. _`only data which contain personal data are relevant`: https://gdpr-info.eu/recitals/no-26/